 We get your info to give you info.
-When you use a Fitbit device, we collect data to estimate a variety of metrics like the number of steps you take, your distance travelled, calories burned, weight, heart rate, sleep stages, active minutes and location.
+When you use a Fitbit device, we collect data to estimate a variety of metrics like the number of steps you take, your distance traveled, calories burned, weight, heart rate, sleep stages, active minutes, and location.
 So, then we can show you your stats and progress.

 When you visit our site, we collect your IP address and can use it to make sure you’re getting the content that’s relevant to you and your location.

 Some features, like mapping a run or activity, use precise location data.
-This includes GPS signals, device sensors, Wi-Fi access points and mobile tower IDs.
+This includes GPS signals, device sensors, Wi-Fi access points, and cell tower IDs.
 But we’ll only collect this type of data if you grant us access to your location.

 Everything’s better when it’s tailored to you.
-That’s why we require info like your height, weight, gender and age when you create a Fitbit account.
-It helps us personalise your daily exercise and activity stats like the number of calories you burned and the distance you travelled.
+That’s why we require info like your height, weight, gender, and age when you create a Fitbit account.
+It helps us personalise your daily exercise and activity stats like the number of calories you burned and the distance you traveled.

 We’ve tried, but we just can’t get the psychic thing down.
-So, when you contact us for help, we collect your name, contact information and message to make sure that we get you the answers you need.
+So, when you contact us for help, we collect your name, contact information, and message to make sure we get you the answers you need.

-When you buy from our online store, we keep your delivery address so we can fulfil your order.
-And because you’d be upset if your new tracker went to someone else.
+When you buy from our online store, we keep your shipping address so we can fulfill your order.
+And because you’d be bummed if your new tracker went to someone else.
 But we don’t store your payment information.
 And if you make payments using a Fitbit device that supports them, we don’t store your transaction history.

 We use your information to be more accurate about your daily exercise and activity stats and to personalise the services to help you reach your exercise and activity goals.

-We use your contact info so we can send you notifications, allow other Fitbit users to add you as a friend, and – if your account settings allow it – to inform you about new features or products that we think you might like.
+We use your contact info so we can send you notifications, allow other Fitbit users to add you as a friend, and—if your account settings allow it—to inform you about new features or products we think you might like.

 We use data to improve our products and services and research and develop new ones.
 For example, to provide customer support, troubleshoot and protect against errors, conduct research and surveys, and develop new features and services.